larrycorsini/Typing-App/README.md

     - **Custom Text Mode**: Paste in your own text to practice with anything you want.
     - **Daily Challenge**: Compete on a unique, daily paragraph that is the same for everyone.
 - **Player Customization**:
-    - **UI Themes**: Unlock cosmetic UI themes by earning achievements.
+    - **Cosmetic Items**: Unlock and equip fun cosmetic items like hats and accessories for your duck by leveling up and earning achievements.
     - **Sound Packs**: Unlock and equip different typing sound profiles (Classic, Sci-Fi, Mechanical) for a personalized audio experience.
 - **Advanced Race Analysis**: Get actionable feedback after each race with an analysis of your most frequently mistyped characters.
 - **Persistent Player Stats**: Your performance is saved locally.
 Track your total races, wins, win rate, best WPM, and average WPM/accuracy over time.